 The tour took us to the Cathedral of Santa Maria de la Sede and the Giralda Bell Tower (which was originally a Moorish minaret).
 The Cathedral, built atop a former mosque in 1403, is the largest Gothic building in Europe.
 It is massive!
 The Seville Cathedral claims to hold the final resting place of Christopher Columbus – and has erected suitably ostentatious statue of 4 kings to carry his tomb.
 In retrospect, we now know that Christopher Columbus didn’t discover the New World (the Vikings were there long before), he did open up trade and travel between the two continents, for which we are extremely grateful!

 After, we wandered up to the Alcazar.
-The Seville Alcazar, like the Alhambra in Granada, is a beautiful royal palace built in the Moorish style.
+The Seville Alcazar, like the Alhambra in Granada and the Alcazar in Segovia, is a beautiful royal palace built in the Moorish style.
 It actually incorporates an original Moorish palace that was used by the local governor.
 The current Real Alcazar palace and gardens are still used by the Spanish royal family for events.

 Our Seville walking tour ended in the Barrio Santa Cruz neighborhood.
 Here, narrow lanes are filled with restaurants and cafes, along with souvenir and craft stores.
 This was a pleasant end to our day – just strolling and being in the moment of Seville’s beauty.

 It seems like going to a flamenco show is on every visitor’s list.
 We were no exception.
 The show at Los Gallos came highly recommended.
 It was a great show of music, dancing and singing from 22:30-00:30 (€35.00 includes the cover charge).
 The place was only about 15% full, but I bet it is packed during peak season.
 The show was all things Spanish – soulful, graceful, flashy and evocative.
 I don’t know if would do this often and it’s probably considered pretty touristy, but we loved it.